floragunncom/search-guard-docs/multitenancy.md

 searchguard.multitenancy.enabled: true
 ```

 In addition, Kibana requires you to whitelist all HTTP headers that should be passed from Kibana to Elasticsearch.
-The multi tenancy feature uses one specific header, named sg_tenant.
-Add this header to the white list:
+The multi tenancy feature uses one specific header, named `sg_tenant`.
+Add this header and also the standard `Authorization` header to the white list.
+If the `sg_tenant` header is not whitelisted, an error message is logged on startup and the status of Kibana will be red.

 ```
-elasticsearch.requestHeadersWhitelist: ["sg_tenant", ..., ...]
+elasticsearch.requestHeadersWhitelist: ["sg_tenant", "Authorization", ...]
 ```

-If this header is not whitelisted, an error message is logged on startup and the status of Kibana will be red.
+(If you use Search Guard authentication modules other than Basic Authentication, for example Proxy Authentication, the required HTTP headers may vary.)

-Check that both the Kibana server user and the Kibana index name matches in both kibana.yml and sg_config.
+Check thatthe Kibana server user and the Kibana index name matches in both kibana.yml and sg_config.
 The contents of the following keys must match:

 Kibana server user: